LincanLi-X/FireTrend_Rebuttal/README.md

 **A5:** We thank the reviewer for this important suggestion.
 We agree that reporting computational characteristics is necessary for a fair assessment of practical usability.
 We therefore added a computational comparison including **model size (number of parameters), training cost, and inference speed**, and summarize the results in **Table 3**.
 -->

 **Table 5.** Computational comparison with representative baselines.
-As shown in Table 3, FireTrend achieves a favorable trade-off between predictive performance and computational cost.
+FireTrend achieves a favorable trade-off between predictive performance and computational cost.
 It is more efficient than larger Transformer/foundation-style baselines while remaining substantially more expressive than lighter recurrent or convolutional baselines.
-This supports our claim that FireTrend is not only accurate, but also practical for large-scale wildfire forecasting.

 | Method           | Params (M) | Train Time / epoch (min) | Inference Time / batch (ms) | Peak GPU Mem (GB) |
 | ---------------- | ---------: | -----------------------: | --------------------------: | ----------------: |